 It is curious that Germany’s apparent magnanimity does not extend to owning up to the disaster and carnage it caused with its aggressive militarism during the better part of the twentieth century.
 Greece represents a tragic case in point.

-During WW II, Greece lost more lives than the United States or the United Kingdom.
-Roughly, ten percent of the population of Greece – approximately 500,000 souls – perished during the Katochi, or occupation, at the hands of the Butchers of Berlin largely through executions or the famine caused by the destruction of crop fields and animal stock.
+During WW II, Greece lost more lives than the United States and the United Kingdom combined.
+Roughly, ten percent of the population of Greece – in excess of 500,000 souls – perished at the hands of the Butchers of Berlin largely through executions or the famine caused by the destruction of crop fields and animal stock.
 What is more, the Nazis looted Greek banks, took out sham loans, and confiscated all of the available gold, silver, nickel, and copper in the nation.
-In Thessaloniki, home to 50,000 Jews, of whom 96% were murdered, property theft was widespread in the hands of the Nazis and collaborators within the Greek government including a succession of three quisling prime ministers.

 The Nazis destroyed houses, farms, public buildings, schools, hospitals, ports, canals, roads, train tracks, and bridges.
 Similarly, most Greek shipping and all telephone communications were destroyed.
 In addition, over 1,700 villages were burned to the ground many with the elderly, women, and children hunkered down in their infernal dwellings unable to escape.
 The Nazi savagery outdid itself in the small village of Distomo located northwest of Athens.
 In 1944, following an ambush of a Nazi unit by Greek irregulars the Waffen SS returned to massacre 228 men, women and children.
 The carnage was severe as women were raped before being murdered, infants were bayoneted, the village priest beheaded, and the town burned to the ground.
 Beyond these atrocities, the Nazis appropriated much of Greece’s antiquities from a number of public and private museum collections as well as from archeological sites.
 German officers, and before them Italian soldiers of one stripe or another, had a field day boxing and crating antiquities which they then shipped back to their countries of origin.
 Antiquities which could not be carted off, were wantonly destroyed as to preclude any possible restoration.